-I would like to thank Mr. Arjen on behalf of Lebmetal.com for this interview.
+I would like to thank Mr. Arjen on behalf of LebMetal for this interview.

 Tell us about your long journey with music.
 How did it start?
 Who were you inspired by and still are?

-Lebmetal: Can you tell us more about Guilt Machine?
-How was the music writen for the album “On this perfect Day”?
+Can you tell us more about Guilt Machine?
+How was the music written for the album “On this perfect Day”?
 I have red that there was alot of extra material so should we expect a second album soon?

 I’m sorry, We are not planning any tours, but we definitely want to make another Guilt Machine album.
 In the meantime I will be working on a new, heavier album.
-Possible a new Star One album, but then again things never work out the way I plan them
+Possible a new Star One album, but then again things never work out the way I plan them.

 From around the Web